 If you set out to renovate a small bedroom, it’s all about being clever with what you have and making the most out of every single bit of floor area.

 So, over to you – what are your key tips for a compact space?
-And if you’ve already done up your bedroom, don’t hesitate to share your pictures with me.
+And if you’ve already done up your bedroom, don’t forget to share your pictures with me.
 I’m always on the look out for smart ideas.

 Featured image: Choose soft, neutral colours to make your small bedroom bigger – such as this scheme by Day True.
 Bedrooms from Day True start from £8000.